OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for April 13th call

-The agenda for March will be posted about a week before the call.
+The agenda for April will be posted about a week before the call.

 ## Previous calls